Zhenfeng7/Forex-Watch/docs/dev-journal.md

 - **Error class hierarchy**: By extending Error and using `Error.captureStackTrace()`, we get clean stack traces.
 The `Object.setPrototypeOf()` call is necessary for TypeScript to make `instanceof` checks work correctly.

 - **Operational vs Programmer errors**: This distinction is crucial.
 Operational errors (ValidationError, NotFoundError) are expected and safe to show users.
 Programmer errors (TypeError, ReferenceError) are bugs and should hide details in production.

+- **Error middleware must have 4 parameters**: Express recognizes error middleware by signature: `(err, req, res, next)`.
+Without all 4 params, Express treats it as normal middleware and won't catch errors.

+- **express-async-errors package**: Without this, async errors need manual `try/catch` or `.catch()` in every route.
+This package patches Express to automatically catch async errors, making code cleaner.

+- **Health checks return 200 even if DB down**: Server is still functional (can serve health checks, static files).
+Monitoring tools can see database status in response body.
+Only return 503 if server truly can't function.

+- **Two health endpoints for different use cases**: Load balancers need fast checks (no DB query), monitoring dashboards need detailed status.
+Separating them optimizes for each use case.

 **Design decisions:**